tobermory harbour, things to do in tobermory with kids

 You can spend a lot of time walking around the Little Tub harbour with a stroller or baby in a carrier.
 I spent several hours doing this with my 1 and 2-year-old children while my husband was scuba diving and vice versa.

 It’s worth it to mention that not all of the shops are accessible with a stroller, so its almost easier to walk around with a baby carrier if you want to be able to visit all the shops.
-Based on my summer 2022 visits with a one-year-old, I would say that you can do Little Tub harbour in a baby carrier or a stroller; you just have more options of stores to go into when you don’t have the stroller, as some of them are tricky to get into with their stairs.
+(Or, simply go with someone who can help you lift the stroller into stores that aren’t accessible.)

 Aside from shopping and grabbing coffees and ice cream, here are my favourite Little Tub harbour activities with a baby:

-Be prepared to cover your little one’s ears if the boat comes in from Manitoulin island, from across the harbour.
-The horn is quite loud when you hear it from this side.
+- Be prepared to cover your little one’s ears if the boat comes in from Manitoulin Island, from across the harbour.
+The horn is quite loud when you hear it from this side (it made my 3 year old cry.)

-Pro Tip: There’s additional parking for Little Tub Harbour at the Bruce Peninsula National Park Visitor Centre, which is about a 10 minute walk away.
+Pro Tip: There’s additional parking for Little Tub Harbour at the Bruce Peninsula National Park Visitor Centre, which is about a 10-minute walk away, or on side streets, and nearby lots.
+Overall, you could expect to walk 5-10 minutes if you can’t get a spot right in the harbour

 2. Singing Sands Beach